ibm-cloud-docs/cloud-object-storage/kp-encrypt-bucket.md

 - An [IBM Cloud™ Platform account](http://cloud.ibm.com/)
 - An [instance of IBM Cloud Object Storage](/objectstorage/create)
 - An [instance of Key Protect](key-protect/key-protect-about)

+As of 1 January 2025, five key versions per account are no longer free.
+You are charged for each key version, starting with the first created key.
+{: important}

 You will also need to ensure that a service instance is created by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog) and appropriate permissions are granted.
 This tutorial does not outline the step-by-step instructions to help you get started.
 This information is found in section  [Server-Side Encryption with IBM Key Protect (SSE-KP)](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-kp)